 The NPL is overseen by Football Federation Australia (FFA), in partnership with Football Victoria (FV).

 48 clubs compete in the Victorian JBNPL across four regions (north, south, east and west).
-During the pre-qualification period Bendigo City FC competes in the western region competition, playing against teams from powerhouse clubs such as Avondale, Green Gully and Caroline Springs George Cross, as well as regional teams from Geelong and Ballarat.
+During the pre-qualification period Bendigo City FC competes in the northern region competition, playing against teams from powerhouse clubs such as Melbourne Victory, Whittlesea Rangers, Hume and Pascoe Vale, as well as a regional team Murray United.

 The JBNPL is designed for players with qualitative aspirations for their football development.
 This is for players looking to participate in more advanced and intensive programs than those offered at the Community level.